The Nest

 1. The Roof

 The two most common roof issues are leaks and the separation of roof parts.
 A new roof or its repair is costly and time-consuming.
-So, before you buy a townhome, have it inspected by an engineer.
+Before buying a townhome, have it inspected by an engineer.
 (A licensed inspector usually won’t touch the roof.)

 If the roof has a problem, have the seller fix it.
-The seller can also give you a report on whether the roof has been recently repaired or has some existing problems.
+The seller can also report whether the roof has been recently repaired or if it has any existing issues.

 How Do You Know the Value of Your Townhouse?

-The value of your townhouse can be astronomical, in the high millions, depending on where it is located.
-It depends on how the townhouse backs up to the townhouse behind it, adjacent to the other townhouses, and overall the townhouses across the street.
+The value of your townhouse can be astronomical, in the high millions, depending on its location.
+It depends on how the townhouse backs up to the townhouse behind it, adjacent to the other townhouses, and overall, the townhouses across the street.

 The value of a townhouse increases in price if it’s on a block with rows of other townhouses on both sides of the street.
 And if the townhouses have good curb appeal, such as tree-lined streets and quaint sidewalks to walk your dog or mingle on, you’re buying in a desirable area.

-Real estate agents and brokers unanimously agree that what brings down the value of a townhouse is if the townhouse is on the same street as a firehouse, a police department, or any school.
+Real estate agents and brokers unanimously agree that the value of a townhouse is negatively impacted if it is located on the same street as a firehouse, a police department, or any school.
 The reason is that these institutions can bring about traffic and increase the noise level.
 You can find the most desirable townhouses in the 70s in the Upper West Side, Greenwich Village, the West Village, and the Upper East Side.
 Also desirable are townhouses in Brooklyn, including Brooklyn Heights, Carroll Gardens, and Cobble Hill.

 How to Make Money After Buying Your First Townhouse

-Home buying as an investment property is a great way to make money.
+Buying a home as an investment property is a great way to make money.
 But how do you rent out the townhouse you just bought?
-And are you going to live there while having tenants?
+And will you live there while having tenants?

 Before you start, determine how much you want to charge for rent.
-It should depend on the interest rate of your new mortgage, maintenance costs, and licensing fees.
+It should depend on the interest rate of your new mortgage, as well as maintenance costs and licensing fees.
 More than anything, your rent will be based on comps in the surrounding area.
-That’s one of the reasons why buying a townhouse in Manhattan, NYC, is a good neighborhood essential.
+That’s one of the reasons why buying a townhouse in Manhattan, NYC, is a good investment in a desirable neighborhood.

 1. The Lease Agreement

-You should then make up a lease agreement for a prospective tenant to protect you if something negative occurs, such as the tenant failing to rent or always having noisy parties.
+You should then create a lease agreement for a prospective tenant to protect yourself in case something negative occurs, such as the tenant failing to rent or consistently hosting noisy parties.
 This is the most important thing you should do, so always run it by an attorney to cover the fine points you may miss.

 2. You Should Always Screen Tenants after Buying a Townhouse.